Handmade, single-origin dark chocolate bars with just three ingredients.

 36.26815

-We keep it simple: just cacao beans and cane sugar.
-No additives or stabilizers like butters, lecithins, oils, or flavorings.
+We keep it simple with just three organic ingredients: cacao beans, cane sugar, and cocoa butter.
+No additives or stabilizers like lecithins, oils, or flavorings.
+And we make our bars from scratch using nature's finest organic ingredients.

-This allows us to highlight the pure, unique flavors imparted by the bean origins.
-We also roast, shell, grind and temper the beans right here in West Virginia to ensure the utmost quality.
+This allows us to highlight the pure, unique flavors imparted by the regions in which the beans are grown.

 Chocolate